SSH

 rsync -n -aAXv --delete ~/data/ 192.168.122.250:data

 Check the rsync documentation.
 Rsync has a lot of options.
 You may, for example, prefer to use --update rather than --delete.
+You may also need to use options -L and/or -K, depending on how you want to treat symbolic links.

 Server configuration